"Two descendants of an Irish king journey to the island he once presided over -- not to reclaim the land, but to surf the waves."

 So how much am I actually Irish, if at all?

-and their passions have been transmitted as well?
+Did I only inherit a stereotypical silhouette, or might something of my ancestors’ homeland and their passions have been transmitted as well?

-These are questions every non-native American must shoulder, whether or not she addresses them consciously.
 There looms the shadow of an orphan complex among all of us who are descended from the pioneering spirits of immigrants.
 It is natural to crave reunion, to look backward and beyond our current circumstances to understand their origins.

 The Irish intuit that stories like DK and Andy’s are out there waiting to be told, which is why they have organized the Gathering to invite us back.
-And we, the estranged children of Ireland, are only too glad to go and be embraced by the culture that birthed our families into being.

-Eliza C. Kane
+About Eliza C. Kane

 Eliza C. Kane earned a BA and MA in literature with a concentration in Eco-criticism.
 She has taught anglophone literature and writing at University of Massachusetts Boston as well as Lycée Félix Esclangon in Provence, France.